okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 1. In the Admin Console, go to **Customizations** > **Brands**.
 1. Select a brand.
 1. Click **Emails**.
-1. In the **Email Templates** box, select an email template that you have customized.
+1. In the **Email Templates** box, select an email template that you’ve customized.
    - The code editor is in preview mode and shows the default language version.
    - **Translations**: Customize email template translations:
       1. Click **Edit**.